pbklink/motif-core/etc/motif-core.api.md

 // @internal (undocumented)
 export type GridRecordStore = RevRecordStore;

-// Warning: (ae-internal-missing-underscore) The name "GridRecordStoreFieldsEventers" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export type GridRecordStoreFieldsEventers = RevRecordStore.FieldsEventers;

 // Warning: (ae-internal-missing-underscore) The name "GridRecordStoreRecordsEventers" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)